 The first application of Theorem~\ref{ThmA} is a characterization of Lipschitz-free spaces over compact spaces which are isometrically dual Banach spaces.
 The study of duality of Lipschitz-free spaces $\lipfree{M}$ dates back to the 1960's.
-The first important result is due to Johnson \cite{Johnson_1970}, who proved that for any compact $M$ endowed with a snowflake metric (also known as a H\"older metric) the relation
+The first important results are due to Jenkins and Johnson \cite{JenkinsPhd,Johnson_1970}, who proved that for any compact $M$ endowed with a snowflake metric (also known as a H\"older metric), the relation

 holds, where $\lip_0(M)$ is the ``little Lipschitz space'' consisting of all locally flat functions in $\Lip_0(M)$.
 On the other hand, Lebesgue's fundamental theorem of calculus easily implies $\lip_0([0,1]) = \{0\}$, and so \eqref{eq:duality} cannot hold for $M = [0,1]$.
 More strongly, Godard proved in \cite{Godard_2010} that $\lipfree{A}$ is isomorphic to $L_1$ whenever $A$ is a positive measure subset of $\RR$, and therefore $\lipfree{M}$ can never be a dual space when $M$ is separable but not purely 1-unrectifiable.
 Some time after Johnson's result, Weaver identified in \cite{Weaver_1996} a powerful sufficient condition for \eqref{eq:duality}: it is enough that $\lip_0(M)$ separates points of $M$ uniformly (a property enjoyed by snowflaked metric spaces $M$).
-Thus, Theorem \ref{ThmA} bridges the gap between the works of Weaver and Godard, and we arrive at our first major application.
+Thus, Theorem \ref{ThmA} bridges the gap between the works of Weaver and Godard, and we arrive at the following theorem.

 \begin{maintheorem} Let $M$ be a compact metric space.
 Then the following are equivalent: \begin{enumerate}[label={\upshape{(\roman*)}}] \item $M$ is purely 1-unrectifiable, \item $\lipfree{M}$ is a dual space, \item $\lip_0(M)$ is an isometric predual of $\lipfree{M}$. \end{enumerate} \end{maintheorem}